-In 1543 at the church of Santa Maria della Pace, Capuchin friars were establish.
-The cemetery was created for the friars, they were buried under the altar of Saint Anne, but later the cemetery started to be to small for the needs of the friars so in 1597, the friars decided to make a new cemetery.
-They started to excavate to create a larger cemetery behind the altar, using the existing ancient caves.
-The cemetery was ready in two years, the friars decided to bring the friars that were entombed in the old cemetery in the new cemetery.
-The friars had a big surprise when the they exhumed the bodies, they found 45 bodies that were natural mummified and very well preserved, you could even see their faces.
-This was seen as an act of God, so the friars decided instead of burying them to expose the brothers and mummify the bodies.
-The first mummy was brother Silvestro of Gubbio, he was mummified in 1559 and placed into catacombs.
-The bodies, to be mummified they were dehydrated on racks of ceramic pipes in the catacombs and sometimes later they were washed in vinegar.
-Some of the bodies will be embalmed and others enclosed in sealed glass cabinets.
+Capuchin friars were established in 1543 at the church of Santa Maria Della Pace.
+The cemetery was created for the friars to be buried under the altar of Saint Anne.
+Later the cemetery started to be too small for the needs of the friars, so in 1597, the friars decided to make a new cemetery.
+They began to excavate to create a larger cemetery behind the altar, using the existing ancient caves.
+The graveyard was ready in two years, the friars decided to bring the friars, which were entombed in the old cemetery in the new cemetery.
+The friars had a big surprise when they exhumed the bodies.
+They found 45 bodies that were naturally mummified and very well preserved.
+You could even see their faces.
+This was seen as an act of God.
+The friars decided instead of burying them to expose the brothers and mummify the bodies.
+The first mummy was brother Silvestro of Gubbio.
+He was mummified in 1559 and placed into catacombs.
+The bodies, to be mummified they were dehydrated on racks of ceramic pipes in the catacombs, and sometimes later, they were washed in vinegar.
+Some of the bodies will be embalmed, and others enclosed in sealed glass cabinets.
 The friars will wear their usual robes after dead also.
-Catacombs were made for the friars but with time they became a tomb even for those that didn’t were friars. in the next century all that wished to be entombed there could be, they would wear their usual clothes and be exposed on the walls same as the friars.
-The relatives could come from time to time to change the dead ones clothes.
+Catacombs were made for the friars initially.
+With time they became a tomb even for those that didn’t were friars.
+In the next century, all that wished to be entombed here could be, they would wear their usual clothes and be exposed on the walls same as the friars.
+The relatives could come from time to time to change the clothes of the dead one.

 The mummification process.

-How the is the process made:
+How is the process made:

-Artificial mummification the body will be injected with chemicals that will help preserve the body.
+In artificial mummification, the body will be injected with chemicals that will help preserve the body.
 This method was used by Alfredo Salafia to embalm the little Rosalia.